Why prepare for disasters and emergencies? Here are a few very good reasons:

 - Racial wars.
 Terrorist attacks are just the tip of the iceberg.
 Every day, there are all sorts of racial conflicts, and with the rise of Islamic extremism, more and more people abuse and are being abused… in bus stations, in the streets, sometimes in their own homes.
 The clash of civilizations has begun and it’ll last for DECADES.

 - Isis is far from being defeated.
 They may not have their caliphate but they’re still very much active.
 They’re scattered across the Middle East and Europe, still recruiting, still killing people.

 - The Megadrought is expanding.
 It’s not just California anymore 20

 - The U.S. power grid is not only vulnerable to an EMP attack but might collapse on its own because it’s really, really old.
-Plus, the increaseing number of cars, car chargers and gadgets puts even more pressure.
+Plus, the increasing number of electric cars, car chargers and gadgets puts even more pressure.

-- The U.S. debt has reached a record high of $19.9 trillion dollars and it’s a miracle the dollar hasn’t collapsed yet.
-That may very well happen, regardless of who’s in the White House.
+- The U.S. debt has reached a record high of $20.6 trillion, and it’s a miracle the dollar hasn’t collapsed yet. it could happen at any time, regardless of who’s in the White House.